ga-curriculum/building-a-cicd-pipline-with-jenkins-in-docker/add-a-final-deliver-stage-to-your-pipeline/README.md

 **Learning Objective:**  By the end of this lesson, students will be able to expand their Jenkins pipeline by adding a final "Deliver" stage, interact with the application in a running environment, and demonstrate end-to-end pipeline automation.

-## Add a Final Deliver Stage to Your Pipeline
+## Add a final deliver stage to your pipeline

 The deliver stage is the final step in your pipeline, where the application is deployed and ready for use.